 As a complex multifaceted platform, the Ethereum blockchain represents the cumulative efforts of numerous individuals.
 To coordinate this crowdsourced project, developers of Ethereum have come up with a process by which proposals can be workshopped, discussed, and possibly integrated into the Ethereum blockchain.

 Many of the novel and sometimes groundbreaking developments of Ethereum promulgate from members of the community.
-Anyone with a GitHub account can submit suggestions in the form of what are called Ethereum Improvement Protocols (EIPs).
+Anyone with a GitHub account can submit suggestions in the form of what are called Ethereum Improvement Proposals (EIPs).

 EIPs are designed to provide a format for presenting ideas that is simple and digestible to newcomers.
 Others can then comment on ways to help drive the proposals forward, or pick them apart to see if they have any merit.
 EIPs are useful for evolving protocols, processes, or responses to environmental changes.